CARTAvis/carta-archived/README.md

 # Third Party Libraries

-This file file serves as your book's preface, a great place to describe your book's content and ideas.

 | Third-party Libraries | Version | license |
 | :--- | :--- | :--- |
 | casacore | 2.3+ | GPLv2 |